-Proud Boys founder Enrique Tarrio jailed pending trial in Jan.
+Proud Boys leader Enrique Tarrio jailed pending trial in Jan.
 6 Capitol attack

 Defense attorneys Nayib Hassan and Sabino Jauregui argued that Tarrio has lived peaceably and openly since the Capitol siege, never called for violence and was not in league with co-defendants.
 However, they faced an uphill fight because federal law makes pretrial detention the default for defendants charged with certain offenses, including felony destruction of federal property.

-Hassan told reporters outside the courthouse that the evidence they have seen so far against Tarrio is weak and that they can renew his argument for bond before his trial judge In Washington next week.
+Hassan told reporters outside the courthouse that the evidence they have seen so far against Tarrio is weak and that they can renew his argument for bond before his trial judge in Washington next week.

 Tarrio, 38, was arrested in Miami on March 8 on charges of conspiring with key Proud Boys leaders to corruptly obstruct Congress’s certification of Biden as the winner of the 2020 election.
 An eight-count indictment also accuses him and five previously charged co-defendants of aiding and abetting the obstruction of law enforcement in a civil disorder, destruction of property and assaults on police.